influxdata/telegraf/plugins/processors/topk/README.md

   ## Instead of the top k largest metrics, return the bottom k lowest metrics
   # bottomk = false

-  ## If true, this will override any GroupBy options and assign each metric
-  ## its own individual group.
-Default: false
-  # simple_topk = false

   ## Drop any metrics that do fit in any group (due to nonexistent tags)
   # drop_no_group = true